 You can also try using a lower quality or slower type of RAM if you don’t require top performance.
 And finally, keep your computer system cool – excessive heat can also speed up the degradation process of RAM.

 How long does RAM usually last?

-All electronic components are made to last longer, as most of them are not fragile.
-It is why modern electronic components are called solid-state components.
-But not only do they have a shelf life but they also degrade over time, losing their performance.
+All electronic components are made to last longer, as most are not fragile.
+This is why modern electronic components are called solid-state components.
+But not only do they have a shelf life, but they also degrade over time, losing their performance.

 Signs Your RAM is Degrading

 Overuse of RAM (random access memory) degrades it over time.
-A RAM might not last longer that is being used for high-end gaming, animation, rendering, game development, video editing, etc.
+A RAM might not last longer and is used for high-end gaming, animation, rendering, game development, video editing, etc.

 Simply put, performance is the RAM speed for performing a task or completing a process.
 The faster the memory is, the higher the performance it has.
 Therefore, the first sign of a degrading RAM is that it will lose its performance, becoming slow and laggy.
 This sign requires you to change your RAM as soon as possible.

 When RAM crashes, you see a blue screen known as the Blue Screen of Death (BSOD).
 It might contain messages like your operating system is collecting information about this memory failure, and there might be numbers changing and counting something.

 After that blue screen, your PC or laptop will restart after some time.
 Hence, the blue screen is a visible sign that demands you to change your random access memory that has not only degraded but failed.